domeengine/dome/docs/plugins/index.md

                           void* userdata);
 ```

-When you create a new audio channel, you have to supply callbacks for mixing, updating and finalizing the channel.
+When you create a new audio channel, you must supply callbacks for mixing, updating and finalizing the channel.
 This allows it to play nicely within DOME's expected audio lifecycle.

-This creates a channel with the specified callbacks.
-You can set the `userdata` pointer to any relevant data you like.
+This method creates a channel with the specified callbacks and returns its corresponding CHANNEL_REF value, which can be used to manipulate the channel's state during execution.
+The channel will be created in the state `CHANNEL_INITIALIZE`, which gives you the opportunity to set up the channel configuration before it is played.

+The callbacks work like this:
+  - `update` is called once a frame, and can be used for safely modifying the state of the channel data.
+  - `finish` is called once the channel has been set to `STOPPED`, before its memory is released.

+The `userdata` is a pointer set by the plugin developer, which can be used to pass through associated data, and retrieved by [`getData(ref)`](#method-getdata).
 You are responsible for the management of the memory pointed to by that pointer.
-This also returns a CHANNEL_REF value, which can be used to manipulate the channel's state during execution.

-* `CHANNEL_mix` functions have a signature of `void mix(CHANNEL_REF ref, float* buffer, size_t sampleRequestSize)`. `ref` is a reference to the channel being mixed. `buffer` is an interleaved stereo buffer to write your audio data into.
-One sample is two values, for left and right, so `buffer` is `2 * sampleRequestSize` in size.
-* `CHANNEL_callback` functions have this signature: `void callback(CHANNEL_REF ref, WrenVM* vm)`.
-  + `update` is called once a frame, and can be used for safely modifying the state of the channel data.
-  + `finish` is called once the channel as been set to `STOPPED`, before its memory is released.
-* `userdata` is a pointer set by the plugin developer, which can be used to pass through associated data, and retrieved by [`getData(ref)`](#method-getdata)

-The channel will be created in the state `CHANNEL_INITIALIZE`, which gives you the opportunity to set up the channel configuration before it is played.

 #### method: getData
 ```